Large Language Model Supply Chain: A Research Agenda: Foundation Model

-\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Developing Comprehensive Metrics and Benchmarks.} First and foremost, the opportunity to develop more comprehensive metrics and benchmarks provides a pathway to better understand the performance of LLMs~\cite{liu2024your,yu2024codereval,mcintosh2024inadequacies}.
+\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Developing Comprehensive Metrics \& Benchmarks.} First and foremost, the opportunity to develop more comprehensive metrics and benchmarks provides a pathway to better understand the performance of LLMs~\cite{liu2024your,yu2024codereval,mcintosh2024inadequacies}.
 Traditional benchmarks, while useful, often fail to capture the multifaceted nature of tasks LLMs are expected to perform, especially in areas like code generation~\cite{liu2024your,du2024evaluating,yu2024codereval}.
-The current benchmarks, such as HumanEval~\cite{chen2021evaluating} and AiXBench~\cite{hao2022aixbench}, provide a starting point but do not sufficiently address the complexities of generating code at the repository or project level~\cite{liu2024your,du2024evaluating,yu2024codereval}.
-This limitation points to a need for benchmarks that can assess an LLM's ability to understand project-specific contexts, manage dependencies across multiple files, and ensure consistency within a larger codebase.
-Developing such metrics requires a deep understanding of the practical tasks users expect LLMs to perform and a thoughtful consideration of how to measure success in those tasks.
+While some repository-level datasets have been proposed to address this issue~\cite{wang2024repos,liu2023repobench}, they remain limited in scope and do not fully encompass the complexities involved in generating code at the project level.
+This highlights a significant gap in current benchmarking efforts, indicating a need for more robust metrics that can evaluate an LLM's ability to understand project-specific contexts, manage dependencies across multiple files, and ensure consistency within a larger codebase.
+Developing such metrics remains a critical area for research and innovation.